pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 In the "Default duration (minutes)" field, enter the time resources will typically be booked for.
 For instance, if a tour usually takes 90 minutes, enter `90`.
+This field is optional, but if you want to use the [Quick entry](resources-and-scheduling.md#quick-entry) feature, then you need to enter a number here.

 In the "Default quota size" field, enter the maximum number of people that can use the resource at the same time.
 For instance, if a tour guide can accommodate no more than 30 people at a time, enter `30`.